teeeeeo9/navi/ARCHITECTURE.md

    - When discussing specific goals, the system provides context to the AI
    - This allows for more relevant and helpful responses

+## Dual Interface Interaction

+The application supports both chat-based and UI-based interactions, with the AI maintaining context across both modes:

+1. **System Update Messages**
+   - When users make changes through the UI, system update messages are sent to the AI replica
+   - These messages are prefixed with "SYSTEM_UPDATE:" to distinguish them from user messages
+   - The AI is trained to understand these updates and maintain context for future conversations
+   - System messages can be filtered from chat history for UI display

+2. **Change Tracking**
+   - The backend tracks specific changes made to goals, milestones, and progress
+   - Detailed change descriptions are included in system update messages
+   - For example: "User updated title from 'Learn Spanish' to 'Learn Spanish and Portuguese'"

+3. **Replica Response Handling**
+   - The AI acknowledges UI-based changes with brief, relevant comments
+   - Responses to system updates are concise and contextually appropriate
+   - Users see a coherent interaction history regardless of how changes are made

+4. **Implementation Details**
+   - System updates use the `send_system_update` function in `chat.py`
+   - The `ChatMessage` model stores messages with sender type 'system'
+   - API endpoints for goal/milestone/progress updates integrate system update calls
+   - Chat history API supports filtering system messages with the `include_system` parameter

 ## API Design

 The API follows RESTful principles with the following main endpoints: